wanghm92/Sing_Par/README.md

 Tip: words.txt, tags.txt, and rels.txt should be saved when training the base English parser, and put in the saves directory when loading the base model.

+Please go to the ud_tf0.12 branch to clone the Singlish dependency parser code and materials.

 Temporary Citation Bibtex:<br />
 @InProceedings{Hongmin-zhang:2017:P17-1,<br />
   author    = {Hongmin, Wang and Yue, Zhang and GuangYong Leonard, Chan and Jie, Yang and Hai Leong, Chieu},<br />